-- a) language elements which cannot be parameterized are: const, var, timer, control, group and import; - b) the language element module allows static value parameterization to support test suite parameters i.e., this parameterization may or may not be resolvable at compile-time but shall be resolved by the commencement of run-time (i.e., static at run-time).
-This means that, at run-time, module parameter values are globally visible but not changeable; - c) all user-defined type definitions (including the structured type definitions such as record, set etc.), and the special configuration type address support static type and static value parameterization i.e., this parameterization shall be resolved at compile-time; - d) the language elements signature, testcase and function support dynamic value parameterization (i.e., this parameterization shall be resolvable at run-time); - e) named alternatives support dynamic value parameterization (i.e., this parameterization shall be resolvable at runtime).
+- a) language elements which cannot be parameterized are: const, var, timer, control, group and import; - b) the language element module allows static value parameterization to support test suite parameters i.e. this parameterization may or may not be resolvable at compile-time but shall be resolved by the commencement of run-time (i.e. static at run-time).
+This means that, at run-time, module parameter values are globally visible but not changeable; - c) all user-defined type definitions (including the structured type definitions such as record, set, etc.), and the special configuration type address support static type and static value parameterization, i.e. this parameterization shall be resolved at compile-time; - d) the language elements signature, testcase and function support dynamic value parameterization (i.e. this parameterization shall be resolvable at run-time); - e) named alternatives support dynamic value parameterization (i.e. this parameterization shall be resolvable at run-time).
 Since named alternatives are not a scope unit, the defined formal parameters are simply substituted by the given actual parameters when the (macro) expansion of the named alt is performed.

-A summary of which language elements can be parameterized and what can be passed to them as parameters is given in table 2.
+A summary of which language elements can be parameterized, and what can be passed to them as parameters, is given in Table 2.

-Keyword Type Value Types of values allowed to appear in formal/actual 2 Parameterization Parameterization parameter lists module Static at start of run- Values of: all basic types, all user-defined types and time address type. type Static at compile- Static at compile- Values of: all basic types, all user-defined types and time time address type.
-Note: record of, set of, enumerated, port, component and subtype definitions do not allow parameterization. template Dynamic at run-time Values of: all basic types, all user-defined types, address type, component type and template. function Dynamic at run-time Values of: all basic types, all user-defined types, address type, component type, port type, template.and timer. testcase Dynamic at run-time Values of: all basic types and of all user-defined types, address typeand template. signature Dynamic at run-time Values of: all basic types, all user-defined types and address type and component type. named alt Static macro Values of: all basic types, all user-defined types, address expansion type, component type, port type, template and timer.
+Keyword Type parameter- ization Value parameter- ization Types of values allowed to appear in formal/actual parameter lists module Static at start of run-time Values of: all basic types, all user-defined types and address type. type Static at compile-time Static at compile-time Values of: all basic types, all user-defined types a address type.
+NOTE - record of, set of, enumerated, port, component and subtype definitions do not allow parameterization. template Dynamic at run-time Values of: all basic types, all user-defined types, address type, component type and template. function Dynamic at Values of: all basic types, all user-defined types, template and timer.